 Strozier runs Omega Mapping Services in Fortson, Georgia.
 APR news invited him to scan this two acre spot near Tuscaloosa.
-We’re at the Old Prewitt Slave Cemetery.
-It was set up in the 1820’s by John Welch Prewitt, a local plantation owner.
+We’re at the Old Prewett Slave Cemetery.
+It was set up in the 1820’s by John Welch Prewett, a local plantation owner.
 The one unmarked grave Strozier found was just for starter.
 A more complete total came later.

 “In less than thirty minutes, forty.
 Just walking around.
 I’ve seen forty burials out here,” said Strozier.

 There’s a handful of tombstones and plain burial markers at Old Prewett.
 Nowhere close to the number of graves Strozier found.
 This isn’t just an issue involving the dead.
 There are the living as well.

 “My father drove us there,” said Patricia Kemp.
 “I was probably…maybe I want to say six or seven.
 Then, he’d drive to a place and he’d tell us what it is, or who they were.
 So, that’s what I remember.”

 As an adult, Kemp did some research and she thinks some of her ancestors are buried at the Old Prewett Slave Cemetery.
 By that time, the burial yard was disappearing as trees and scrub brush took over.
 At one point, Alabama listed Old Prewett as one of the state's most endangered places.